okaythen11/okaythen11.github.io/_pages/about.md

 <img src="/images/ImagineFlashAblation.png" alt="Description of Image 1" width="400" height="200">

 In the qualitative ablation we can again observe the impact of backward distillation and SRL on the quality of result, here backward distillation makes the images more crisps with better edges and finer details while SRL adds coherence and structure to the image.
-This time we can observe a difference with the usage of Noise correction albeit somewhat minor it becomes apparent that Noise correction leads to the colors becomeing more vibrant and saturated.
+This time we can observe a difference with the usage of Noise correction, albeit somewhat minor it becomes apparent that Noise correction leads to the colors becomeing more vibrant and saturated.
 ![AlbationQualitative](/images/ImagineFlashAblationQualitative.png)

 Conclusion
 ------
-Imagine flash introduces new Methods of applying existing concepts and doing so very succesfully its 3 methods especially SRL and backward diffusion provide a significant quality improvement over comparable methods.
-They also make significant speedup of diffusion models possible so much so that imagine flash can generate an image while the user is still typing out the prompt.
+Imagine flash introduces new Methods of existing concepts for diffusion model inference reduction, it does so very succesfully its 3 methods especially SRL and backward diffusion provide a significant quality improvement over comparable methods.
+They also make a significant speedup of diffusion models possible so much so that imagine flash can generate an image in real time ergo while the user is still typing out the prompt, allowing for large scale and practical deployment.
-While imagine flash is great we do have to consider that it will likely not be able too to surpass its teacher model making its performance very dependent on it.
+While imagine flash is great we do have to consider that it will likely not be able too to surpass its teacher model making its performance depend on it.

 Future work should focus on finding ways to further enhance the baseline diffsuion model thus uplifting the quality of the resulsts, further reduction of step cost and model size are also an option to make inference even faster and cheaper.

 References
 ------